davidmandia/Clinical-Genomics-Variant/README.md

 # SAM File Short Indel Identifier

 This Python script processes a SAM file to identify short indels (insertions and deletions) in the alignment data.
-The script identifies indels with lengths less than or equal to 3 and outputs the results to a text file.
+The script identifies indels with lengths less than 3 and outputs the results to a text file, including the position of each indel.

 ## Requirements